Search

 On this day…in 1985

-It was during their collaboration on 1983’s “Say Say Say” that former Beatle Paul McCartney is said to have advised King of Pop Michael Jackson to invest some of his enormous wealth in music publishing.
-It was sound financial advice that McCartney may have come to regret giving on this day in 1985, when Michael Jackson purchased the publishing rights to the vast majority of the Beatles’ catalog for $47 million, outbidding McCartney himself.
+During their collaboration on the song “Say Say Say” in 1983, it is reported that former Beatle Paul McCartney advised the King of Pop, Michael Jackson, to invest some of his significant wealth in music publishing.
+This piece of financial advice, which may have seemed wise at the time, became a source of regret for McCartney on this day in 1985 when Jackson acquired the publishing rights to most of the Beatles’ catalog for $47 million, outbidding McCartney himself.

-To understand the sound business reasoning behind Jackson’s move to take control of the publishing rights to some 251 Beatles’ compositions, one must first understand some basic music-industry economics.
+To grasp the solid business reasoning behind Jackson’s acquisition of the publishing rights for approximately 251 Beatles compositions, one must first familiarize themselves with basic music-industry economics.

-Every time a copyrighted recording is exploited for commercial purposes—played on the radio, for instance, or used in a movie or television commercial—the party that uses that recording is required to pay a licensing fee.
-A portion of that fee will be paid out to the record label that issued the recording, and the record label, in turn, will pay a portion of its share to the performer.
-Separately, a portion of the licensing fee is due to the writer of the song in question.
+Any time a copyrighted recording is used for commercial purposes—such as being played on the radio or featured in a movie or television ad—the entity utilizing that recording must pay a licensing fee.
+A segment of that fee is directed to the record label that issued the recording, which then distributes a part of its share to the artist.
+Additionally, a portion of the licensing fee is allocated to the songwriter of the respective song.

-Songwriters—even those who are also performers—tend to enter into agreements with professional music-publishing companies to manage the collection of their songwriting royalties.
-In a typical arrangement, a publisher might take 50 percent of a songwriter’s royalties in exchange for handling collections and for actively promoting the commercial use of his songs.
+Songwriters, even those who perform, often enter into arrangements with music-publishing companies to handle their songwriting royalties’ collection.
+Typically, in such an arrangement, a publisher could take 50 percent of a songwriter’s royalties in exchange for managing collections and actively promoting the commercial use of their songs.

-John Lennon and Paul McCartney, the Beatles’ primary songwriters, did something slightly more complicated.
-The publishing agreement they signed was with a company of which they were also part owners.
-That company, called Northern Songs, Ltd., was formed in 1964 expressly to generate revenues from the growing catalog of Lennon-McCartney compositions.
-In this way, every sale or other commercial use of the song “Yesterday” earned Lennon and McCartney a songwriting royalty that they split with Northern Songs.
-And part of Northern Songs’ share would then come back to Lennon and McCartney as part owners of the company.
+John Lennon and Paul McCartney, the Beatles’ main songwriters, engaged in a somewhat more intricate arrangement.
+They entered into a publishing agreement with a company that they co-owned.
+This company, called Northern Songs, Ltd., was established in 1964 specifically to generate income from the expanding catalog of Lennon-McCartney compositions.
+Thus, any sale or commercial use of the song “Yesterday” would earn both Lennon and McCartney a songwriting royalty, which they would split with Northern Songs, and a portion of Northern Songs’ share would subsequently return to them as co-owners of the company.

-In 1969, the British company Associated TeleVision completed a messy and contentious takeover of Northern Songs, which in turn led Lennon and McCartney to pull out of their contract for future compositions and to sell off their own shares in the company.
-More than 15 years later, in 1985, as ATV prepared to sell its entire publishing catalog, Paul McCartney anticipated purchasing it himself, only to be thwarted by Michael Jackson, who was then at the peak of his financial power.
+In 1969, a tumultuous takeover of Northern Songs by the British company Associated TeleVision prompted Lennon and McCartney to terminate their contract for future compositions and divest their shares in the company.
+Fast forward more than 15 years to 1985, as ATV sought to sell its complete publishing catalog, McCartney envisioned acquiring it himself but was ultimately outmaneuvered by Michael Jackson, who was enjoying the peak of his financial strength at the time.

-In the years afterward, that catalog—now estimated to be worth in excess of $1 billion—allowed Jackson to remain solvent by serving as collateral for several enormous personal loans that funded his extravagant lifestyle through years of low earnings and legal difficulties.
-In 2008, however, Jackson gave up his remaining interest in the catalog to Sony, one of his primary creditors.
+In the subsequent years, that catalog—which is now estimated to exceed $1 billion—proved invaluable for Jackson, serving as collateral for various massive personal loans that supported his lavish lifestyle during periods of low income and legal troubles.
+However, in 2008, Jackson relinquished his remaining stake in the catalog to Sony, one of his major creditors.

 Newsletter